-The following guide provides an overview of the rules relating to redundancy notice periods, in the context of the redundancy process as a whole.
-We also explore other potential options that may help you to avoid making your staff redundant altogether.
+The following guide provides an overview of the rules relating to redundancy notice periods and how to avoid issues in the redundancy process.

 If you are making an employee redundant, as part of a fair and lawful redundancy process you must provide them with their statutory entitlements.
 This includes paying them statutory redundancy pay and giving a minimum set notice period before the contract of employment can be brought to an end.

 The statutory redundancy notice periods are as follows:

 - At least 1 week’s notice if the individual has been employed between 1 month and 2 years

 - 1 week’s notice for each year if they have been employed between 2 and 12 years